 When is Mother"s Day?

-Mother’s Day or Día de la Madre is celebrated on the first Sunday of May (12 May 2019 this year) in Spain.
+Mother’s Day or Día de la Madre is celebrated on the first Sunday of May in Spain.
 Before the Mother’s Day arrives, school children prepare gifts for their mothers with the help of their teachers.
 Family members, mostly children give gifts to mothers and this day brings the whole family together.
 As May is the month dedicated to the Virgin Mary (mother of Jesus), Mother’s Day is celebrated on May.

 Why Mother’s Day is celebrated?

 Mother’s Day is a day dedicated to knowing the value of our mothers in life.
 It is celebrated in order to make them happy and to express our gratitude for their efforts.
 One of the most popular ways of people to celebrate Mother"s Day is giving their mother a card and a bouquet of flowers.
 As it is a holiday, some people prefer to go out for a picnic to celebrate this festival.
 In schools, kids dedicate poems to their mothers and also perform various roles on this day.

 When was the first time Mother’s Day celebrated?

 According to myth, on the day of the first Mother’s Day, "Mothering Sunday" celebrations started between the 16th and 17th centuries.
 Unlike today’s Mother’s Day celebrations, the first celebrations were based on religious beliefs.
 Three weeks before Easter, Catholics and Protestant Christians celebrated with their mothers and other family members spending time in the church.
 Although the Mother’s Day is celebrated in a different way in today’s world, it can be expressed that the roots of this custom lie in these periods.

 According to a mythological story, Mother’s Day is a celebration of an annual spring festival of the Ancient Greeks in honor of Rhea, the mother of many gods and goddesses.